 Tiger Shark Diving Fuvahmulah

-One of the many reasons divers have an amazing dive experience is the opportunity to encounter various pelagic species the ocean has to offer.
-Safe and responsible interactions with these marine life not only creates everlasting memories but a better understanding of these magnificent creatures too.
+One of the many reasons divers have an amazing dive experience is the opportunity to encounter various pelagic species.
+Safe and responsible interactions with these marine life creates everlasting memories.
+Not only that but it also develops a better understanding of these magnificent creatures too.

 Trained Tiger Shark Diving Fuvahmulah Team

-First and foremost, all our dive guides are certified dive masters.
-Along with our instructors, they have all been trained by professional shark safety experts, Ocean Ramsey & Juan Oliphant of One Ocean Diving.
-Our team reads, identifies and monitors each sharks’ behaviour during each dive.
-With this in mind, the team has developed signals among each other and with the boat crew on the surface, to communicate and is ready to take precautionary measures, if needed.
+First and foremost, all our dive guides hold a minimum certification of dive masters.
+Professional shark safety experts, Ocean Ramsey & Juan Oliphant of One Ocean Diving, have trained both our instructors and dive guides.
+Our team reads, identifies, and monitors each shark’s behaviour during each dive.
+Keeping this in mind, the team developed signals to communicate with each other and the boat crew on the surface.
+That way the team stays ready to take precautionary measures if needed.

 Fuvahmulah Shark Diving Safety Procedures and Protocols